vfh1211/Nebula/README.md

 9. Verify your email using the link sent after the account is created.
 10. Request access to 1Source Github User role in AGS.
 11. Accept the invitations to intel-innersource and intel-sandbox organizations.
-12. Request access to DCA ETL repository
+12. Request access to Nebula repository
 13. If you require Admin access request on AGS the following entitlement: ATS SCM ADMIN
 14. If you require Maintain (developer) access request on AGS the following entitlement: ATS SCM MAINTAIN
 15. Install Git tools and GIT LFS (if it has not being installed yet).